 Contrary to popular belief, there are tons of vegan protein sources out there.
 Which is a good thing, because your muscles are going to need it after long days in the saddle.

 - Tins of pulses such as beans, chickpeas, lentils – don’t stock up on too may as they can be heavy to carry over long distances.
-You can sometimes find sachets which are lighter or you can decant into a zip seal bag.
+You can sometimes find sachets which are lighter or you can decant them into a zip seal bag.